A Beautifully Foolish Endeavor: Plot summary

-After nearly dying in the warehouse fire, April was slowly reconstructed by Carl.
+After nearly dying in the warehouse fire, April has been slowly reconstructed by Carl.
 Half of her face and most of her body are made of a nearly unbreakable, white, iridescent substance.
-It has been melded into her anatomy, but looks inhuman.
-April is initially frightened and hysterical, so she leaves, which is when she finds Maya, who had driven to New Jersey based on conspiracies about April on the Som.
+It's been melded into her anatomy, but looks inhuman.
+Feeling frightened and hysterical, April leaves and encounters Maya, who had driven to New Jersey based on conspiracies about April on the Som.
 They hide in a motel when a man breaks in with a gun, and Carl intervenes.
 After escaping, they stay in an empty school building for a few days.
 Carl explains they were sent to stop humanity from self destructing, but when April was nearly killed, their brother stepped in.
 Their brother, acting through Altus, has started reining humanity in, as planned if Carl failed.
 Human free will, Carl concludes, will be lost forever if Altus is not taken down in time.

 Unknown to Miranda and the other workers at Altus, the Altus program has already been released to the public.
-Andy is quickly addicted to it, noticing people outside less and less.
-Eventually, a new copy of The Book of Good Times arrives, and following its instructions, he is reunited with April and Maya.
+Andy quickly becomes addicted to it, noticing people outside less and less.
+Eventually, a new copy of The Book of Good Times arrives, and, following its instructions, he is reunited with April and Maya.
 Robin arrives soon after, revealing he also had his own copy of The Book of Good Times.
 Knowing Altus must be taken down, the four begin to plan.

-Peter Petrawicki personally shows Miranda Altus Premium.
+Petrawicki personally shows Miranda "Altus Premium."
 Unlike the public Altus Space, Premium allows one to experience the thoughts of another person by inhabiting their memory.
 Peter then takes her to the "servers" where she sees people who are "mining", all of whom are glued to their headsets and live as if quarantined without ever leaving the Altus Space.
 Miranda is locked in a separate area.
 With no company, she begins to use Altus as her one outlet into the world.
 She believes she is waking up, but eventually she realizes she has been barred from leaving and has been in Altus for days, if not weeks.
 She manages to leave a message for Andy in one of her constructed simulations.